kritikataank/Machine-Learning-Zoomcamp-2025/capstone_project/README.md

 2. Model Selection & Evaluation

 We compared several models on the validation set.

-Model

-RMSE

-MAE

-Notes

-Baseline (TF-IDF LR)

-23.33

-18.67

-Initial simple linear model.

-Ridge Regression

-21.93

-18.46

-Marginal stability improvement.

-LightGBM (Final Model)

-19.72

-15.63

-Selected for superior performance and speed.

 The LightGBM model achieved the best accuracy, resulting in a 16.3% reduction in MAE over the baseline, making it the optimal choice for this deployment.

 🚀 Deployment and API Instructions

 The final model is served using a Flask API and containerized with Docker, ensuring easy deployment and reproducibility.

-Required Files

-The repository should contain the following executable and asset files:

-File Name

-Purpose

-Requirement Fulfilled

-train.py

-Script to train and save the final LightGBM model assets.
+train.py - Script to train and save the final LightGBM model assets. predict.py - Flask API script to handle real-time /predict requests. requirements.txt - List of all Python dependencies (flask, lightgbm, joblib, etc.).

-Training Script

-predict.py

-Flask API script to handle real-time /predict requests.

-Prediction Script (Web Service)

-requirements.txt

-List of all Python dependencies (flask, lightgbm, joblib, etc.).

-Dependencies

-Dockerfile
+Dependencies - Dockerfile

-Instructions to build the containerized service.

-Containerization

-How to Run Locally (Using Docker)

 Build the Docker Image:

 docker build -t ats-score-predictor .

 Run the Container:

 docker run -it --rm -p 9699:9699 ats-score-predictor

 The service will start on port 9699.